szwacz/electron-boilerplate/README.md

 [![Build Status](https://travis-ci.org/szwacz/electron-boilerplate.svg?branch=master)](https://travis-ci.org/szwacz/electron-boilerplate) [![Build status](https://ci.appveyor.com/api/projects/status/s9htc1k5ojkn08fr?svg=true)](https://ci.appveyor.com/project/szwacz/electron-boilerplate)

 Minimalistic yet comprehensive boilerplate application for [Electron runtime](http://electron.atom.io).

-Provides cross-platform development environment, which works the same way on OSX, Windows and Linux, and allows you to generate ready for distribution installers of your app for those operating systems.
+Tested on OSX, Windows and Linux.

-At the same time this boilerplate does not impose on you any framework (like Angular or React).
-Tries to give you only the 'electron' part of technology stack so you can pick your favorite tools for 'the actual app' part.
+This project does not impose on you any framework (like Angular or React).
+Tries to give you only the 'electron' part of technology stack so you can pick your favorite tools for the rest.

 # Quick start
 The only development dependency of this project is [Node.js](https://nodejs.org).
 So just make sure you have it installed.